Full disclosure: Some of the stories below are not for the faint of heart.

 This place is absolutely swarming with history.
-Many stories of the paranormal surround Williamsburg, starting with the Public Hospital (which, fun fact, is now an art museum).
+Many stories of the paranormal surround Williamsburg, starting with the Public Hospital (which, fun fact, is now a museum).

 But with the start of the Civil War came Union soldiers who took over the grounds.
-The Battle of Williamsburg, which started in spring 1862, began when Galt was really hitting his stride.
+The Battle of Williamsburg, which began in spring 1862, started when Galt was really hitting his stride.
 Galt was soon forced out of the hospital -- and devastated by it.